Fusing task-oriented and open-domain dialogues in conversational agents: FusedChat as a new benchmark

 \subsection{Full inter-mode dialogues}

-We show the results on the full FusedChat testset (containing all 4 types of dialogue turns) in Table \ref{tab:fusedchat}.
+We show the results on the full FusedChat testset (containing all 4 types of dialogue turns) in Table~\ref{tab:fusedchat}.
 A combination of TOD and ODD metrics discussed above can be used to holistically gauge a dialogue system's capability to perform inter-mode dialogues.
-Unsurprisingly, the \textit{classification-based} model outperforms the \textit{two-in-one} model significantly.
-This suggests that the current \textit{two-in-one} fusion model, although much more computationally efficient, cannot capture both dialogue modes simultaneously as well as the \textit{classification-based} pipelined model does.
+The \textit{classification-based} model marginally outperforms the \textit{two-in-one} model.

 Note that for the evaluation of ODD-grounded TODs, TOD-grounded ODDs and full inter-mode dialogues, we evaluate the response in a mode-tolerant manner.
 This means that even when the model generates a response of the wrong mode, we still evaluate that instance normally, instead of directly punishing the metric value to 0.
 For example, when evaluating BLEU, we still normally calculates the BLEU score against the ground-truth response even if the response generated by the inter-mode dialogue model is an ODD response.
 Of course, getting the mode wrong typically means bad scores.
-See the supplementary material for the implication of mode-tolerant evaluation for all metrics.